-The Department of Chinese and History offers a research programme leading to the degree of Doctor of Philosophy (PhD) in both full-time and part-time mode.
-The programme consists of coursework, research studies and qualifying examination leading to the submission of a thesis.
+The Department of Chinese and History offers research degree programmes leading to the degree of Doctor of Philosophy (PhD)/ Master of Philosophy (MPhil) in both full-time and part-time mode.
+The programme consists of coursework, research studies, and qualifying examination leading to the submission of a thesis.

 Staff members in the Department are actively engaged in a number of research areas and candidates interested in the following broad areas are particularly encouraged to inquire further about the programme.

 2. Cultural Heritage and Cross-cultural Studies

 - Cultural Heritage